 The lost 40 minutes after the Blue Rock Springs attack is noteworthy though, in that, did the killer drive home first and remove any incriminating evidence, before driving back to the gas station at Springs Road and Tuolumne - or more logically as Mike Morford suggested on Zodiackillersite forum - walk back to the payphone to place the first phone call, thereby attracting less attention to himself?
 Quote "I personally think Zodiac lived close to that phonebooth on Springs & Tuolumne, went home, and stashed his gun and car, and walked to the phonebooth.
 With no car, he was less likely to be noticed".
 If indeed this was the case - and taking into account the time it took him to change, check for any transference from the crime scene, stash the gun and ready himself before venturing back to the payphone - this may have left him with about 15 minutes surplus traveling time, to walk back and make the phone call, thereby placing the Zodiac Killer's residence extremely close to the corner of Springs Road and Tuolumne (in distance terms, a one mile radius of the payphone).

-This of course takes into account the applying of logic to the mind of a man, who may in time, be found to have been responsible for 37 murders or more over a five year period, thereby you can possibly disregard everything you have just read as sheer madness.
+This of course takes into account the applying of logic to the mind of a man, who may in time, be found to have been responsible for 37 murders or more over a five year period, therefore you can possibly disregard everything you have just read as sheer madness.

 Incidentally, Arthur Leigh Allen was living within this one mile radius at 32 Fresno Street during the first two confirmed attacks at Lake Herman Road and Blue Rock Springs Park.
 His residence sits approximately 10 minutes north of the Springs Road and Tuolumne Street intersection.